dart-lang/language/accepted/future-releases/3009-inference-using-bounds/design-document.md

 - instead of the actual bound, it uses its best-effort approximation, eliminating the recursive properties of F-bounded type variables.

-A convenient way to graphically represent CSSTV is by a square, where three sides of it take the three inputs relevant to this proposal, and the fourth side produces the output.
+A convenient way to graphically represent CSSTV is by a rectangle, where three sides of it take the three inputs relevant to this proposal, and the fourth side produces the output.
 The relevant inputs are (1) the preliminary solution found by the previous phase of the inference, (2) the constraints collected during the current phase of the inference, and (3) the bounds of the type variables.
 The output of the algorithm is the solution for the current phase, which becomes the preliminary solution for the next phase.

 ```mermaid
 block-beta